"Parenting is the single biggest factor affecting children's wellbeing"

 Without our support, a child may be at risk of neglect or abuse from parents.
 Others may underachieve throughout their lives, lacking the emotional and practical skills that make them healthy, sociable and employable.
 They may not understand what it takes to be a good parent and will be in danger of repeating the cycle with their own children.

 We've been supporting local families since 1903.
 As times have changed, so have we, but the safeguarding and nurturing of children remains at the heart of everything we do.
 By leaving a gift to St Michael's in your will, you'll help work to continue.

 You don't need to have a huge estate to make a big difference.
 Your gift could transform lives for a whole family, and break the cycle of poverty that could otherwise be passed down to children and grandchildren.

-To have a free, confidential and no-obligation chat, email Hillary or phone to arrange and we will call you direct at a time of your choosing.
+To have a free, confidential and no-obligation chat, contact us and we will call you direct at a time of your choosing.

 Or you can download our Will Writing Workbook to help you plan before visiting your solicitor.
 You can also download a sample Codicil below, to help you in your planning as well as a confidential Pledge form.

 Why I’ve remembered St Michael’s in my Will